flopp999/Scriptable-OnePower/README.md

 Explanation of the elements in the widget:

-🟥 Red box – Date for the prices
+🟥 Red box – Date the prices applies to
 🟩 Green box – Script version
 🟨 Yellow box – Area
 🟪 Purple box – Extra cost (included in the displayed prices)